mikey-7x/DSS-driver-safety-system/README.md

 ## 🔌 Circuit Diagram & Connections

 ![Circuit Diagram](dss.jpg)
-*crystal is 16mhz ans capacitors across it's is 22pf*
+*crystal is 16mhz and capacitors across it's is 22pf*

 🔸instead of bc547 use TIP122 transistor